des4maisons/til/til.md

+* You can't very well strace `service xyz restart` if it's controlled by upstart.
+Upstart uses events to trigger the running of applications, so your application won't be a fork / exceve of `service xyz restart`.
+* If `service xyz restart` works on your server but there's no `/etc/init.d/xyz`, it may be run by [upstart](http://upstart.ubuntu.com/).
+    Look for the config file in `/etc/init/xyz.conf`.
 * The file extnsion used for Golang templates in the docs is `.tmpl`.
 * Beware while playing with Consul if you lose cluster quorum or shut down your cluster!
 Consul requires manual intervention in this case in order to